 Old printed photos are priceless treasures—family portraits, childhood snapshots, or vintage memories that you never want to lose.
 Unfortunately, physical photos are vulnerable to fading, tearing, and environmental damage over time.
 Learning how to digitize old photos not only preserves them forever but also makes them easy to share with loved ones, post online, or use in creative projects.
 In this guide, we’ll walk you through the best ways to digitize photos, from preparing your prints to saving and restoring old photos for the best possible quality.

-Example in Action: A faded 1980s wedding photo scanned at 300 DPI still showed yellowed edges, scratches, and dull colors.
-After a quick run through Aiarty Image Enhancer, the colors brightened, skin tones looked natural again, and all visible scratches disappeared—ready to print or share online.
+Example in Action: A faded 1980s wedding photo scanned at 300 DPI still showed yellowing and scratches.
+After enhancement, colors became vibrant, skin tones natural, and damage disappeared—ready for printing or sharing.

 Preparing Old Photos for Digitizing: Cleaning, Sorting, and Tools

 Before you start scanning old photos, take a few moments to prepare your photos.
-This simple step is crucial for getting the best digital quality and will save you a lot of editing time later on.
+This simple step is crucial for storing digital photos long term and will save you a lot of editing time later on.

 Cleaning Techniques: